matthew-scherf/Only-One/README.md

 ---

-This repository contains the complete formal axiomatization of **Advaita Vedanta**, the non-dual Hindu philosophical system systematized by Ādi Śaṅkara.
+This repository contains the complete formal axiomatization of Advaita Vedanta, the non-dual Hindu philosophical system systematized by Ādi Śaṅkara.
 Using higher-order logic and the Isabelle/HOL proof assistant, we have machine-verified:

 - **You are the unique Absolute** (identity of Ātman and Brahman)
 - **You are the only thing that really exists** (ontological monism)